 \subsection{An alternative scenario; Cloud-cloud collisions}

-We discussed it unlikely that the sequential star formation model was able to explain the star formation in W3 Main and W3(OH).
-In this section, we test a scenario based on cloud-cloud collisions (CCCs), which are suggested to be operating in the other typical young $\htwo$ regions including the Orion region, the Carina region, and the M16 and M17 region \citep{Fukui_rev,Fukui_2018_Orion,Enokiya_2021,Fujita_carina,Nishimura_2018,Nishimura_2021} and we examine a CCC scenario as an alternative to $\htwo$-triggered star formation in W3~Main and W3(OH).
+We discussed it is unlikely that the sequential star formation model is able to explain the star formation in W3 Main and W3(OH).
+In this section, we test a scenario based on CCCs, which are suggested to be operating in the other typical young $\htwo$ regions including the Orion region, the Carina region, and the M16 and M17 region \citep{Fukui_rev,Fukui_2018_Orion,Enokiya_2021,Fujita_carina,Nishimura_2018,Nishimura_2021}.

 \cite{Fukui_rev} summarized the main observational signatures of a CCC, where two clouds with a supersonic velocity separation associated with a young star/cluster or their candidates as follows;